AnoukvanSchijndel/Second-Assignment/second-assignment.md

 ### Effects of an advertising ban

-\textbf{Consider two firms that produce and sell cigarettes (differentiated products).
+\textbf{Consider two firms that produce and sell cigarettes (differentiated products).}

-The demand functions are:}
+The demand functions are:

 \begin{equation}
 $q_1$=500-15$p_1$+5$p_2$+5$\sqrt{A_1}$-3$\sqrt{A_2}$